 - 4 Set up your preferences.
-For example:

-- a From the NC Programs menu, select Preferences.

-- b In the NC Preferences dialog, select a Machine Option File (for example, heid.opt).

-- c Click Open.

-- d Click Accept.

-- e Click 🗾 on the Main toolbar to open the Rapid Move Heights dialog.

-- f Enter a Safe Z of 10 and Start Z of 5.

-- g Click Accept.

-- 5 From the Macros context menu, select Stop to finish recording.

-6 Expand the Macros node.
+For example: - a From the NC Programs menu, select Preferences. - b In the NC Preferences dialog, select a Machine Option File (for example, heid.opt). - c Click Open. - d Click Accept. - e Click on the Main toolbar to display the Safe area tab of the Toolpath connections dialog. - f Enter a Safe Z of 10 and Start Z of 5. - g Click Accept. - 5 From the Macros context menu, select Stop to finish recording. - 6 Expand the Macros node.
 The pmuser.mac macro is added under pmill4.

-7 Close and then restart PowerMILL to check that the settings from the pmuser macro are activated.
+7 Close and then restart PowerMill to check that the settings from the pmuser macro are activated.